awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.DW.md

    + **Analyze cardinality of indexes' columns**
    + **Find the most used tables and columns from QueryLog table**

    For each rule, you can enter a weight for the sort key and a weight for the distribution key\.
 AWS SCT uses the weights you choose when it converts your schema\.
 Later, when you review the suggested keys, if you are not satisfied with the results, you can return here and change your settings\.
-For more information, see [Managing and customizing keys in the AWS SCT](#CHAP_Converting.DW.Keys)\.
+For more information, see [Managing and customizing keys in AWS SCT](#CHAP_Converting.DW.Keys)\.

-## Collecting or uploading statistics for the AWS SCT<a name="CHAP_Converting.DW.Statistics"></a>
+## Collecting or uploading statistics for AWS SCT<a name="CHAP_Converting.DW.Statistics"></a>

 To optimize how the AWS Schema Conversion Tool converts your data warehouse schema, you can provide statistics from your source database that the tool can use\.
 You can either collect statistics directly from the database, or upload an existing statistics file\.